Gleyber Torres Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 23rd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Tigers have a 4.47 team ERA that ranks 19th across all MLB pitching staffs.
+- The Tigers have a 4.48 team ERA that ranks 19th among all league pitching staffs.

-- In his last appearance -- in relief on Saturday -- the right-hander threw one scoreless inning against the Chicago White Sox without surrendering a hit.
+- In his last time out on Thursday against the New York Yankees, the righty went six scoreless innings while surrendering two hits.

-- In 12 games this season, the 27-year-old has put up an ERA of 4.89, with 7.6 strikeouts per nine innings.
-Opponents are hitting .206 against him.
+- In 14 games this season, the 25-year-old has amassed an ERA of 3.51, with 5.7 strikeouts per nine innings.
+Opponents are batting .211 against him.

 © 2023 Data Skrive.
 All rights reserved.